S9 - Logo - Mark

 • Breathing and perspiration

-Fun Fact: A family of four can generate up to 18 gallons of water per week just from daily living.
+Fun fact: A family of four can produce up to 18 gallons of water per week just from daily living.

 How to Reduce Indoor Humidity

-• Keep pot lids on when cooking to reduce steam.
+• Keep pot lids on while cooking to reduce steam

 What’s the Ideal Humidity Level?

-Note: Sustainable 9 leaves a humidistat in every home we build to help monitor these levels.
-If you don’t have one, reach out to us or check Amazon—affordable options are available.
-We recommend placing one on each level of your home.
+: Sustainable 9 leaves a humidistat in every home we build.
+If you don't have one, affordable options are available on Amazon.
+Place one on each level of your home for the most accurate readings.

 What Is Relative Humidity?

-Relative humidity is a measure of the amount of water vapor in the air compared to the maximum amount possible at a given temperature.
+Relative humidity measures how much water vapor is in the air compared to the maximum amount the air can hold at that temperature.
+The higher the number, the more moisture is present.

-• Open your windows occasionally to vent excess moisture.
+• Open windows occasionally to let excess moisture escape

-• Open drapes and blinds to allow warm house air to circulate against the window.
+• Open blinds and drapes so warm air can circulate against the glass

-• Turn off your furnace humidifier or other home humidifiers.
+• Turn off furnace humidifiers or other home humidifiers

-• Run ventilating fans in the kitchen and bathroom longer and more often.
+• Run kitchen and bathroom ventilation fans more frequently

 Temporary Condensation: What's Normal?